Osman Ahmed Osman: Legacy

 The company still bears the Osman Ahmed Osman name.
 The company's football club's stadium was renamed Osman Ahmed Osman Stadium following his death.
 One of the main avenues in downtown Ismailia is named after Osman, in his tribute.

 The Osman Group is a group of companies privately owned by members of the Osman family.
-It was founded in 1974, and today is owned / run by Osman Ahmed Osman's four sons - Mahmoud, Ibrahim, Ahmed, and Mohamed - as well as their cousins Mohamed and Amr.
+It was founded in 1974, and today is owned / run by Osman Ahmed Osman's four sons - Mahmoud, Ibrahim, Ahmed, and Mohamed.
 The companies mostly operate in construction-derived areas, but also agriculture, information technology, etc.

 Daly TV Show

 In Ramadan 2007, a TV series featuring Nour Al-Sherif was aired on Arabic satellite channels.
 Many people drew parallels between the main character of the show (Saad El-Daly), and Osman Ahmed Osman, but the creators of the show have denied basing that character on Osman.
 The Osman family was reportedly unhappy with the show, claiming that the show drew on Osman's early life and rise from poverty into success, while showing the main character as a corrupt, greedy, crime-linked tycoon after his success.